 The Regina Public Interest Research Group (RPIRG) is a student centre at the University of Regina that works on social and environmental justice issues.
-RPIRG gives out up to $30,000 in funding each year to students for events, projects, or training opportunities.
+RPIRG gives out over $45,000 in funding each year to students for events, projects, or training opportunities.

 Applications are due by midnight on one of the 5 annual funding deadlines.

 July 1 – Oct 1 – Nov 1 – Feb 1 – March 1

 Funding (except for micro grants) will not be granted outside of these funding rounds.

 RPIRG has a total of $9000 to give out each funding round (and we carry over any leftover from previous rounds).
 Typically, if an application is requesting more than $2500-$3000, there is a good chance we will not be able to fully fund it, due to the volume of applications we receive.
 Please keep this in mind when you are deciding on how much funding to request in your application.
 When submitting your budget, please indicate which parts are of a higher priority, so that if we are unable to fully fund your application, we can more easily assess which parts need it the most.

 Any student at the University of Regina, or paying community member, is eligible (and encouraged!) to apply for funding.
 Applications can also be made to retroactively fund items (for initiatives that have already happened, up to 1 year previous).